imagineLife/big-site/content/node/errors/handling-rejection.md

 }
 runIt()
 ```
+Running the bove will "hit" the catch block, log the error message, and log the next string.
+The above will _not_ log the promiseResult.

 ## Error Properties Are Available
 Building an error object that [takes advantage of error properties](/node/errors/catching) like the error code can be helpful when catching an error thrown by a promise.